5 Ways To Increase The Lifespan of Your Clothes

 To make sure your clothes stay in great quality, so you can wear them for many more years, use specialist detergents that protect the fabric fibres.
 Then, for any bobbling try our red cedarwood cashmere comb removes any bobbles, making your clothes look like brand new.

 3. Choose garments with design features like built-in adjustability

 Built-in design features will help to promote comfort and achieve a flattering fit to your body type.
-Design features such as an elasticated waistband, additional buttons, or drawstring around the waist can increase the lifespan of a garment because it will accommodate for fluctuations in body shape.
+Design features such as an elasticated waistband, additional buttons, or drawstring around the waist can help increase the lifespan of your clothes because it will accommodate for fluctuations in body shape.
 If you have any item of clothing you really love, we can add these features in for you, so you can feel comfortable wearing it many times over.

 4. Invest in high-quality fabrics